 Why it’s awesome: Known locally as Dataran Merdeka, Mardeka Square is a large lawn at the heart of colonial Kuala Lumpur.
 The name translates as Independence Square and it was here that the British flag was lowered, replaced by the Malaysian flag for the first time when the country gained independence.
 The soaring flagpole is one of the tallest in the world and the national flag still flutters proudly in the breeze.
 There are several striking buildings around the square and today it’s a popular place for leisure and relaxation.

-What to do there: While there isn’t actually an awful lot to do at Merdeka Square itself, it’s a must-visit for its historical importance.
+What to do there: While there isn’t actually an awful lot to do at Merdeka Square itself, it’s a must-visit for any travellers visiting Malaysia for its historical and cultural significance.
 See the gigantic flagpole and sit relaxing for a while in the sunshine on the grass.
 It’s a great place for kids to run and play too.
 You can also see the Cop’s Fountain, which was built in honour of a beloved police officer.
 Admire nearby fine buildings, such as the Sultan Abdul Samad Building, St. Mary’s Church, the old Kuala Lumpur Railway Station, and the Royal Selangor Club.

 Why it’s awesome: The family-friendly Kuala Lumpur Bird Park is among the biggest covered bird parks in the world.
 It houses some 3,000 birds from more than 200 species.
 Most of the birds are those that live in Malaysia, though there are also species brought from other places around the world, including Thailand, New Guinea, Australia, and Tanzania.
 Covering almost 21 acres (8.5 hectares), it’s a great place to spend a few hours with your kids or that special someone.
 The park has gift shops and places to stop for refreshments too.